Naagar/Seeds_Classification/README.md

    Stochastic gradient descent with a batch_size of 256 was used to update the parameters, starting with a learning rate of 10−3 , in conjunction with a momentum term of 0.1.

    We anneal the learning rate throughout training manually when the validation error plateaus.
+## classifying the sack of images after doing segmentation to get the single seed image.
+   TODO

 ## Future  Work

    We can do more experiments by changing the  Learning rate.